freeCodeCamp/guide/src/pages/articles/javascript/divide-one-number-by-another-with-javascript/index.md

 ---
-title: Divide One Number By Another with javaScript
+title: Divide One Number by Another with javaScript
 ---
 JavaScript uses use the `/` symbol for division.